DMTP-Protocol/DMTP-SDK-REACT/README.md

 import App from './App'
 import { DMTPProvider } from 'dmtp-sdk-react'

-// You must import bootstrap here import 'bootstrap/dist/css/bootstrap.min.css'
+// You must import bootstrap here　if you use useSNS function import 'bootstrap/dist/css/bootstrap.min.css'

 ReactDOM.render(